iamky/weird-windows-installs/README.md

 # weird-windows-installs
-unconventional methods to install windows
+unconventional methods to install windows from linux